-The collection currently contains over one million images, including the following collections:
+The collection currently contains over one million images, including the following collections (see the info page):

 - The Art History Survey Collection

 - The Carnegie Arts of the United States Collection

 - The Hartill Archive of Architecture and Allied Arts

 - The Illustrated Bartsch (Old Master European prints from the 15th to the 19th centuries)

 - The Mellon International Dunhuang Archive (images of wall paintings and sculpture from Buddhist cave shrines in Dunhuang , China )

 - Native American Art and Culture from the National Anthropological Archives, Smithsonian Institution

 ARTstor provides curated collections of art images and associated data for noncommercial and scholarly, non-profit educational use.
 ARTstor's definition of art is encompassing.
 It includes architecture, painting, photography, prints, drawings, sculpture, decorative arts and design, as well as archeological and anthropological objects.
 ARTstor also provides software tools to enable active use of the images.
 The tools support a wide range of uses including analyzing images, saving groups of images online, and creating and delivering presentations both online and offline.